TheFedelino01/ing-sw-2023-saccani-spangaro-sanvito-pedersoli/README.md

 ## Download

-You can [download](https://github.com/TheFedelino01/ing-sw-2023-saccani-spangaro-sanvito-pedersoli/releases/) the latest installable version of MyShelfie for Windows, macOS and Linux.
+You can [download](https://github.com/TheFedelino01/ing-sw-2023-saccani-spangaro-sanvito-pedersoli/releases/) the latest installable version of MyShelfie for Windows and macOS.

 ## Credits